-4.5.3 Data collection will include a pre-conference between evaluators and the instructor to obtain information which may include, but is not limited to; lesson plans, course syllabi, and course and class goals, or other information pertaining to the instructor’s assignment.
+4.7.3 Data collection will include a pre-conference between reviewers and the instructor to obtain information which may include, but is not limited to; lesson plans, course syllabi, and course and class goals, or other information pertaining to the instructor’s assignment.
 In the case of online classes, data collection may include, but is not limited to, evidence of regular, effective, faculty-initiated student contact.
+(Ed code, Section 55204)

-4.6 Areas of Evaluation for Counselors:
+4.8 Areas of Performance Review for Counselors:

-Counselors shall be evaluated on the following criteria.
-If the counseling faculty member also teaches, the formal evaluation shall also include areas of instructional and student evaluations.
-See specific criteria in evaluation form.
+Counselors shall be reviewed on the following criteria.
+If the counseling faculty member also teaches, the formal review shall also include instructional criteria noted above and student reviews.
+See specific criteria in listed above and on the review form.

-4.6.1 Counseling Effectiveness
+4.8.1 Counseling Effectiveness